gisquick/gisquick-doc/user-manual/before-publishing.rst

 Fill in the Gisquick server URL, username and password.
 You are now connected to the publication server and ready to publish projects from QGIS.

-.. thumbnail:: ../img/publish/connect-to-server-01.png
+.. thumbnail:: ../img/publish/publish.gif
-   :width: 400px

     Fill in the connection to publication server.